rgroh1996/Wake_Vision_Challenge_Data_Centric_Track/README.md

 Participants are invited to:

 1. **Enhance the provided dataset** to improve person detection accuracy.
-2. Assess quality improvements on a private test set.
+2. Assess quality improvements on the public test set.
 3. Train the [MCUNet-VWW2 model](https://github.com/mit-han-lab/mcunet), a state-of-the-art person detection model.

 You can modify the **dataset** however you like, but the **model architecture must remain unchanged**. 🛠️